TheHive-Project/TheHiveDocs/installation/install-guide.md

 ![](../images/thehive-login_page.png)

 **Warning**: at this stage, if you missed the creation of the admin account, you will not be able to do it unless you delete TheHive's index from Elasticsearch.
-In the case you made a mistake, first find out what is the current index of TheHive by running the following command on a host where the Elasticsearch DB used by TheHive is located:
+In case you made this mistake, first find out what is the current index of TheHive by running the following command on a host where the Elasticsearch DB used by TheHive is located:

 ```bash
 $ curl http://127.0.0.1:9200/_cat/indices?v